 Soothing The Mind

 You can foster relaxation by using a few drops of lavender essential oil in a warm foot soak.
-To create your own portable aromatherapy aid, combine dried lavender in a sachet along with clary sage, rosemary, and frankincense.
+To create your own portable aromatherapy aid, combine dried lavender in a sachet, along with clary sage, rosemary, and frankincense.
 If you're interested in creating your own stress-busting smelling salts, treat sea salt with lavender, basil, and peppermint oils.

 Improving Cognitive Functions

-When properly used, lavender essential oil can do more for your mind than merely boosting your mood and helping you deal with stress.
+When properly used, the lavender essential oil can do more for your mind than merely boosting your mood and helping you deal with stress.
 There's scientific research data available that shows lavender oil is a useful therapeutic tool for combating Alzheimer's disease.
-Scientists have used lavender essential oil on lab rats and verified that when inhaled, it reduces cognitive impairment and stress-related oxidation in the brain.
-There was even a 2012 study published in Molecules (a Swiss science journal) that demonstrated lavender oil's effectiveness in treating the aftermath of severe neurological injuries like a stroke.
+Scientists have used lavender essential oil on lab rats and verified that, when inhaled, it reduces cognitive impairment and stress-related oxidation in the brain.
+There was even a 2012 study published in Molecules (a Swiss science journal) that demonstrated lavender oil's effectiveness in treating the aftermath of severe neurological injuries, like a stroke.

 The research conducted so far strongly suggests that it's the antioxidant properties of lavender that make it good for the nervous system.
 You can unlock these benefits yourself by inhaling the aroma of the oil directly or using it in a home diffuser.
 Topical application to the back of the neck or the temples is also effective.

 Finding effective natural treatments for fungal infections can be difficult.
 Lavender essential oil does a great job in this role.
 It's easy to use and takes effect fast.